yznerf/yznerf.github.io/_portfolio/cli.md

 <br><br>
 When I started learning Powershell, it was in an MS/Windows enterprise environment (actually an university, my first IT job in 1st level support...), and I was a little disappointed, that it wasn't widely used by the admins.
 MS brings so many GUI tools to admintrate their products.
-I guess that is why the Windows ecosystem became so successful in the enterprise world: Everyone can learn to click some buttons. <br>
+I guess that is why the Windows ecosystem became so successful in the enterprise world: Everyone can learn to click some buttons. 🐵 <br>
 The interesting stuff was going on in the background.
 User generation, login scripts, backup jobs, system hardening, group policy design...
-Carfully crafted by 3rd level admins with heaps of knowledge and experience. <br>
+Carefully crafted by 3rd level admins with heaps of knowledge and experience. <br>
 I wanted to do that!
-But you can't start at the finish line and I had very much going on in my private life.
+But you can't start at the finish line and, at that time, I had very much going on in my private life.
 So it wasn't until I got a job placing me in 1st and 2nd level support at a big german public news outlet, that I got the time and opportunity to develop and hone my scripting skills.
 <br><br>
 For me it is the task at hand, that demands developement.